SebastianAmyotte/UWO-Map-and-Directions/README.md

 Free Google Play download: https://play.google.com/store/apps/details?id=com.sebastian.uwo_map

-A Flutter application that utilized the Google Maps API to provide walking directions and a map of campus.
+A Flutter application that utilizes the Google Maps API to provide walking directions and a map of campus.

-Provides information about parking, buildings, contact information, and more
+Provides information about parking, buildings, contact information, and more.

 Requires a Google Maps API key before compilation, you can get one here: https://developers.google.com/maps